alt440/WebGeography/README.md

 Recently added was NodeJS to act as the server to launch the website application.
 A MongoDB database was added as well from mlab.

+# How to Launch

+# How to Launch in Linux

+Step 1: Execute the exec.sh script

+To do so, do the "chmod 777 exec.sh" command in the WebGeography directory first.

+Then do: "./exec.sh"

+Step 2: Launch the application (for next times)

+Go in your terminal, and into the WebGeography directory, and type "node server.js".
+Voila!

+# How to Launch on Mac (coming soon)

+# How to Launch on Windows (coming soon)

 # Future Features

 -Create batch file for Windows